colindresj/saffron/README.md

   @import "saffron/saffron";
 ```

-You can now use any of the Saffron mixins:
+No matter how you installed Saffron, you can now use any of the mixins:

 ```scss
   .my-class {